 As a school administrator, I occasionally receive emails that are marked “urgent.”
 And with every email I write, I have the option to flag it as “urgent.”
 Now, whether or not a recipient (including myself) considers a given email message to be urgent is a different matter, and one that depends largely upon perception.
 I originally wrote this blog post nearly three years ago, as I found that through my work with many Christian schools and educators in the area of promoting unity within diversity, this topic that requires thoughtful, considerate, and yes, urgent attention.
 Today, with the death of George Floyd in Minneapolis, and protests spreading all over the U.S. in reaction to this and other injustices against people and communities of color, our country is in a state of crisis.
 [Editor’s Note: The Christian Educators Diversity Alliance (CEDA) will be holding a special panel discussion for Christian school educators on Tuesday, June 2, at 4:30pm; register for free here].

 Three years ago when I wrote this post, I had recently listened to a talk by , president of the Reformed African-American Network, in Charleston, South Carolina.
 He was reflecting on the Charleston church shooting that took place at Emanuel African Methodist Episcopal Church in 2015.
 He began his talk using a clip from a speech Dr. Martin Luther King, Jr., made during the 1963 March on Washington.
 Dr. King spoke of “the fierce urgency of now,” highlighting the need to make justice a reality for all of God’s children, and specifically African-Americans.
-Over 50 years later we are having similar conversations—with observable growth, to be sure, but not yet enough.
-The last three years have exposed how the topics of ethnicity, race, and culture can either bring us together or cause a further divide.
+Over 50 years later we are still having similar conversations—with observable growth, to be sure, but clearly not yet enough.
+The last few weeks have exposed how the topics of ethnicity, race, and culture can either bring us together or cause a further divide.
 If we are lovers of truth, we will realize that our Christian schools are not impervious to this reality.